There have been 14 former Pittsburgh Pirates born on this date, including the man who caught the last out of the 1979 World Series.

 Pete McClanahan, pinch-hitter for the 1931 Pirates.
 Pittsburgh originally purchased him from Shreveport of the Class-A Texas League on September 12, 1930, though he didn’t physically join the Pirates until the following spring.
 He did well in Spring Training for the 1931 Pirates, making a late-spring push for a roster spot with homers in both games of a doubleheader on April 5th.
 In seven games for the Pirates, he batted .500 with two walks in six plate appearances without getting into a game on defense.
 That ended up being his only big league experience in eight seasons as an outfielder in pro ball.
 McClanahan played his final big league game on May 28th and recorded a pinch-hit single, then learned after the game that he was released on option to the Fort Worth Panthers of the Texas League.
 The 1931 Pirates had Hall of Fame brother Paul and Lloyd Waner in the outfield that year, as well as Adam Comorosky, who had a huge season in 1931.
 They also had a young Woody Jensen, who played outfield for the 1931-39 Pirates.
 That solid group of four players left no room for McClanahan to break into the lineup, though they had just two right-handed hitting outfielders going into Spring Training, which gave him a path to make the big league roster.

 McClanahan debuted in pro ball briefly in 1926 at 19 years old with Beaumont of the Texas League.
+No stats are available, but a 1930 article from Pittsburgh said he played “less than five games” that year.
 He played his final game in either 1932 or 1933.
-He spent the 1927-28 seasons playing for Palestine of the Class-D Lone Star League, where he hit .253 with five doubles and three homers in 25 games during his first season.
+He spent the 1927-28 seasons playing for Palestine of the Class-D Lone Star League, where he hit .253 with five doubles and three homers in 25 games during his first season with the team, missing the final two months due to an arm injury.
 In 1928, he batted .331 in 121 games, with 25 doubles, ten triples and 13 homers.
 McClanahan joined Shreveport in 1929 and missed most of the season with a broken ankle.
-After being limited to 16 games that year (he hit .349 with eight doubles), he hit .341 with 39 doubles, five triples and 17 homers in 114 games.
+He was limited to 16 games that year, and he hit .349 with eight doubles among his 22 hits.
+In 1930, he hit .341 with 39 doubles, five triples and 17 homers in 114 games.
 After being sent down by the Pirates to Fort Worth in 1931, he hit .257 with 18 extra-base hits in 63 games.
 The Pirates didn’t pick up his option after the season, leaving him as property of his new team.
 McClanahan then quit baseball after the third game of the 1932 season due to another broken ankle.
 At the time he said that he didn’t need the money and two broken legs were too much for him.
 He played for Henderson of the Class-C Dixie League in 1933 according to Baseball-Reference, though no stats are available and his local paper said that he was out of baseball in April of 1933.
+McClanahan played semi-pro ball in Texas in 1934.
+His real first name was Robert, but he got the nickname Pete from a neighbor at two weeks old and it stuck.
+She said that he looked just like her nephew Peter.

 Heinie Smith, second baseman from Pittsburgh, who played for the 1899 Pirates.
 He debuted in pro ball at 24 years old in 1896, playing for Paterson of the Atlantic League, where he was a teammate of Honus Wagner.
 In his first of two seasons with Paterson, Smith hit .267 with 31 extra-base hits, 22 steals and 93 runs in 112 games.
 The next year saw him hit just .217 with 22 extra-base hits in 92 games.
 He joined Wagner in the majors with the Louisville Colonels late in 1897 and hit .263 in 21 games.
 Smith batted .190 in 35 games with Louisville in 1898.
 He spent part of that year in the minors with Syracuse of the Eastern League, then remained in the league for the 1899 season, playing for Rochester, where he hit .315 with 43 extra-base hits in 113 games.
 Smith joined the Pirates on a trial basis on September 23, 1899, starting each of the final 15 games that season, including a doubleheader on his first day with the club.
 An injury to starting second baseman Heinie Reitz opened up a spot for Smith to play every day with the Pirates.
 He hit .283 with 12 RBIs and nine runs scored in the last 15 games of the season.
 The Pirates were actually six games under .500 when he joined the team and finished three games over the mark, with a late season 11-2 (plus two ties) run with Smith in the lineup.
 It was said when he joined the team that his defense was solid, but the bat was always suspect.